raval91/Aflav_thesis_supp/README.md

 	Performs a K-means cluster analysis on the heterothermy data

 - torpor_analysis.R
 	Runs a full analysis if heterothermic responses including estimating repeatability, calculating relatedness and estimating heritability

  tables_and_figs

 - cluster_analysis/cluster_indices.txt
 	Table of indices to determine optimal number of clusters in a K-means cluster analysis

 - cluster_analysis/k3.pdf - cluster_analysis/k10.pdf
 	figures of cluster analyses for heterothermy data when K=3-10

 - diagnostic_plots/repeatability/
 	Residuals vs fitted values plots of repeatability models including sex+mb+bmr, sex+mb and mb as variables in the models.
-Also included are diagnostic plots for for models of each individual sex
+Also included are diagnostic plots for models of each individual sex

 - diagnostic_plots/heritability/
 	Residuals vs fitted values plots of heritability models including sex+mb+bmr, sex+mb and mb as variables in the models.
 Also included are diagnostic plots for for models of each individual sex